Pre-clearance Procedure for Importers of Seed

 How long will it take to issue a Notice of Import Conformity?

 All ICAs are completed on a first-come, first-served basis and are only started once all required documentation is received.
 A Notice of Import Conformity will be issued if the seed meets Canadian import requirements.
-The following table outlines the estimated turnaround time for submissions received throughout the year.

 |Time period||Estimated turnaround time|